-Preventing illness originating from food-borne pathogens through strict cleaning regimes is what food processing plants strive for.
+Food processing plants adhere to strict cleaning regimes in order to prevent illnesses that could originate from food-borne pathogens.
 But how clean is clean, and can bearings pose a risk to food safety?
 This is an area where SKF and independent microbiology and leading hygiene experts have reached some startling conclusions.
 Guided by industry and independent expert opinion, SKF has subsequently developed a new class of food-safe bearings.
 SKF Food Line ball bearing units are not only hygienically designed, but also deliver outstanding reliability in aggressive wash-down and contaminating environments.

-Those joining the online conference will have a unique opportunity to hear about the Food Line ball bearing development programme from members of the SKF engineering team.
+Those joining the online launch will have a unique opportunity to hear about the Food Line ball bearing development programme from members of the SKF engineering team.
 Presentations will cover the technical innovations and development challenges posed by this new class of bearings and how the new units will ultimately help users save costs, reduce downtime and meet their environmental targets.
-Participants will also gain a greater insight into food safety risks from several independent, industry-leading specialists who will give freely of their expertise on the day, in conference and in private interview, as required.
+Participants will also gain a greater insight into food safety risks from several independent, industry-leading specialists who will give freely of their expertise on the day.

 Registration is now open.
 Simply follow this link and complete the form to confirm your participation.
-If you wish to book an interview with any of the speakers email no later than 20 December 2018.
-For those unable to join on the day, recordings available in a number of languages can be streamed online for a period of one month following the live event.
+For those unable to join on the day, recordings in a number of languages will be available online for a period of one month following the live event.